niuers/Programming/git.md

+# Git Process
-## Getting a Git Repository
+### Initializing a Repository
 1. 'git init'
 1. 'git clone'

+### Traced and Untracked Files
 1. Tracked files: Files that were in the last snapshot.
 1. Untracked files: Everything else.
 Any files in your working directory that were not in your last snapshot and are not in your staging area.

-`git add` is a multipurpose command—you use it to begin tracking new files, to stage files, and to do other things like marking merge-conflicted files as resolved.
+1. `git add` is a multipurpose command—you use it to begin tracking new files, to stage files, and to do other things like marking merge-conflicted files as resolved.
 It may be helpful to think of it more as “add this content to the next commit” rather than “add this file to the project”

-A file can be in both staged and 'not staged but modified' status It turns out that
-Git stages a file exactly as it is when you run the git add command.
-If you commit now, the version of benchmarks.rb as it was when you last ran the git add command is how it will go into the commit, not the version of the file as it looks in your working directory when you run git commit.
-If you modify a file after you run git add, you have to run git add again to stage the latest version of the file
+1. A file can be in both staged and 'not staged but modified' status It turns out that Git stages a file exactly as it is when you run the `git add` command, not the version of the file as it looks in your working directory when you run `git commit`.
+If you modify a file after you run `git add`, you have to run `git add` again to stage the latest version of the file
 Remember that the commit records the snapshot you set up in your staging area.
 Anything you didn’t stage is still sitting there modified; you can do another commit to add it to your history.
 Every time you perform a commit, you’re recording a snapshot of your project that you can revert to or compare to later.

+# Git Log

 1. `git log -p -2`
 1. `git log --stat`